cyclus/cyclus.github.com/source/kernel/contributing_to_cyclus.rst

-Although you do not have to register with GitHub to download and edit the code, if you desire your work to be integrated into the |cyclus| mainline of development *you must fork the |cyclus| core repository into your own github account and submit 'Pull Requests'*. :doc:`Here is a tutorial on getting and building cyclus.<build_from_source>`
+Although you do not have to register with GitHub to download and edit the code, if you desire your work to be integrated into the |cyclus| mainline of development *you must fork the cyclus core repository into your own GitHub account and submit 'Pull Requests'*. :doc:`Here is a tutorial on getting and building cyclus.<build_from_source>`